 - Can’t find Oaxaca cheese?
 Feel free to use any cheese that will melt and stretch, like monterey jack or mozzarella.

 - If poblanos are too spicy for you, use anaheim peppers or bell peppers instead.

-- If poblanos are not spicy enough, add in some a sliced jalapeno or serrano pepper.
+- If poblanos are not spicy enough, add in some a sliced jalapeño or serrano pepper.

 - Make this dish a little more hearty with the addition of cooked shredded chicken.
-Add it in the skillet along with the sliced peppers.
+Add it to the skillet along with the sliced peppers.
 My recipe for easy shredded chicken would go perfectly!